Nathan Healy

 Property Tax Exemption State tax exemption Exempts your solar system’s added value from property tax assessment.
 Annual savings based on local tax rates.
 Learn More

-The financial benefits depend on your specific utility company.
-DTE Energy customers receive approximately 8.5 cents per kWh for off-peak exports and around 14 cents per kWh during summer peak hours (4-7pm).
-Consumers Energy credits range from 9-16 cents per kWh depending on season and time, with the highest rates during summer peak (2-7pm).
-Indiana-Michigan Power offers 12.4 cents per kWh, while Lansing Board of Water & Light provides 6-10 cents per kWh plus an additional 1.3 cents per kWh for the first five years.
-Any unused credits roll over month to month as dollar amounts that can be applied to future electricity bills.
+The credit rate you receive for exported solar energy varies by utility company and time of day.
+DTE Energy customers on the Standard Time of Day rate receive approximately 8.5 cents per kilowatt-hour during off-peak hours and around 14 cents per kilowatt-hour during summer peak hours (4-7pm).
+Consumers Energy credits range from 9-16 cents per kilowatt-hour depending on season and time of day, with the highest credits during summer peak hours (2-7pm).
+Indiana-Michigan Power customers receive 12.4 cents per kilowatt-hour for exports.
+Lansing Board of Water & Light customers receive approximately 6-10 cents per kilowatt-hour, plus an additional 1.3 cents per kilowatt-hour for five years when transferring renewable energy credits to the utility.
+Any unused export credits roll over month to month as dollar amounts that apply to future electricity supply charges, though they typically don’t carry an annual cash-out value.
+This program is available to all residential solar customers in Michigan, with billing settled on a monthly basis.

 Ready to start saving with solar?